jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

 `ActionController::RoutingError (No route matches [GET] "/")`

 Expected, kind of silly actually.
 The application just didn't have any root route defined yet.
-I was so focused on deployment I assumed the `Rails::WelcomeController#index` would work on production, the same it did on the development environment.
+I was so focused on deployment, I assumed the `Rails::WelcomeController#index` would work on production, the same way it did on the development environment.

 I created the `Pages#home` controller and set the `root "pages#home"` route in `config/routes.rb`.
-Deployment finally complete!
+Deployment is finally complete!

 ---

 ## Conclusion: It's All About the Fundamentals

 What this whole experience taught me is that successful deployment isn't really about writing crazy, complicated code.
 It's more about **mastering the basic rules** of the infrastructure underneath.
-And the biggest help were the debugging errors Ruby on Rails outputted on the logs.
-I learned that you have to be precise with the basics: making sure the networking is exact, handling secrets carefully so they don't break the URL, ensuring that the correct environment variables actually get injected, and most importantly, understand how things like my web server (**Puma**) and my background processor (**Solid Queue**) actually work together.
+And the biggest help was the debugging errors Ruby on Rails outputted in the logs.
+I learned that you have to be precise with the basics: making sure the networking is exact, handling secrets carefully so they don't break the URL, ensuring that the correct environment variables actually get injected, and most importantly, understanding how things like my web server (**Puma**) and my background processor (**Solid Queue**) actually work together.
 I wanted to avoid disabling my Solid gems just for a quick fix.
 Everything relies on those foundations being stable.
 I might even encounter new errors on my next deployment lol.

-For now, the Wuthering Waves Planner (while still a blank slate) is now live, a testament to overcoming the challenges of local development and remote production.
+For now, the Wuthering Waves Planner (while still a blank slate) is live, a testament to overcoming the challenges of local development and remote production.

-This video provides a helpful guide for fellow developers planning to attempt their first [Rails 8 + Kamal deployment](https://www.youtube.com/watch?v=_lRlOGS8Bgo)
+This video provides a helpful guide for fellow developers planning to attempt their first [Rails 8 + Kamal deployment](https://www.youtube.com/watch?v=_lRlOGS8Bgo).

-While this article is what assisted me in setting up all three [Solid gems in Rails 8 to use a single database in production](https://briancasel.gitbook.io/cheatsheet/rails-1/setup-solid-queue-cable-cache-in-rails-8-to-share-a-single-database)
+While this article is what assisted me in setting up all three [Solid gems in Rails 8 to use a single database in production](https://briancasel.gitbook.io/cheatsheet/rails-1/setup-solid-queue-cable-cache-in-rails-8-to-share-a-single-database).